cjtrowbridge/APIforREST.com/README.md

-# manyweiners
+# API for REST

-This is a site built in Astria which allows you to see nearby Grindr users or search a particular location.
+This site lets you view and explore free public APIs and use them for data science.